 - Read over the 7 tips above and choose ONE to practice.
 Determine when and how you will work on this skill.
 Be sure to choose a practice that is exciting and that you feel about 90% confident you can successfully complete.

-- Practice this habit for 1-2 weeks, evaluate your proficiency and then add additional skills to support your efforts.
-It is essential to ditch diet perfectionism.
+- Practice this habit for 1-2 weeks, evaluate your proficiency, and then add additional skills to support your efforts.
+It is essential to get rid of all-or-nothing eating.
 You will NOT stop eating when satisfied every single time you eat, ever.
-Accept this keep your eyes forward, even on those days you find yourself willfully speeding past your internal “stop” sign.
+Accept this and keep your eyes forward, even on those days you find yourself willfully speeding past your internal “stop” sign.

 Stopping your meal when you are satisfied is one of those skills you will probably need to remain aware of your entire life.
 As a society, we are faced with oversized portions, dinnertime distraction, and hyper-palatable foods that make it easier than ever to overeat.

 But, with some time, attention, and some ninja moves, you can train yourself to hear and respond to your body’s fullness cues!